Protecting your personal information

 Order information including information about you such as your name, address, email address, telephone number, products / services ordered, order date, delivery date and other correspondence with us are kept for a period of up to 7 years after the date of order to enable us to deal with any after sales enquiries or claims.

 Business contact information such as your name, email address and telephone number may be kept for marketing purposes.
-All marketing data is reviewed annually and erased where no longer relevant to our Sales and Marketing strategy.
+All marketing data is reviewed annually and erased where no longer relevant to our Sales and Marketing strategy (which shall be 2 years for data regarding potential customers and no later than 3 years after contract end for any customer details kept for marketing purposes).

 Content which you post on our website such as status updates, photographs and other content is kept for as long as you have an account with us and may be retained for a period of up to 7 years after you close your account.